joffreyBerrier/vue-spreadsheet/README.md

 props               |  Type  | Description
 --------------------|--------|-------------------
-  .. headerName     | String | the name of your header write like you want
+  .. headerName     | String | The name of your header written like you want
-  .. headerkey      | String | the slut name of your header
+  .. headerkey      | String | The Slugify version of your headerName
-  .. style          | Object |
+  .. style          | Object | The style of your td

 ```
 headers: [